seantynan/PromptIt/prompt-tools-ext/README.md

 📑 Side Panel Results: AI responses appear in a clean, resizeable side panel that doesn't block your view of the webpage.

 ⚙️ Fully Customizable: Create your own "Promptlets" with custom system prompts.
-Use the placeholder [SELECTED_TEXT] to inject your selection dynamically.

 🌑 Dark Mode UI: A sleek, modern dark-themed interface for the Side Panel, Manager, and Help pages.

-🔄 Sync Storage: Your custom promptlets sync across all Chrome browsers where you are logged in.
+Light and Dark mode are automatically driven by your browser or OS settings.

 🚀 Pre-loaded Promptlets: Comes ready to use with tools for summarization, fact-checking, language learning, and more.